-

 Description

-visualization of the surface state after peeling allows the examination of the morphology and fine structure of a plastic material following an adhesion, delamination or peel test.
+visualization of the surface condition after peeling allows for the examination of the morphology and fine structure of a plastic material following an adhesion, delamination, or peel test.

-Performed by scanning electron microscopy (SEM) or high-resolution optical microscopy , this analysis provides topographical and microstructural characterization for understanding the mechanisms of adhesion, rupture or cohesion between two layers of a material or assembly.
+Performed by scanning electron microscopy (SEM) or high-resolution optical microscopy , this analysis provides topographic and microstructural characterization for understanding the mechanisms of adhesion, failure, or cohesion between two layers of a material or assembly.

-This study is particularly useful for manufacturers of multilayer packaging, technical polymers and plastic components , in the context of quality control , product development or failure analysis .
+This study is particularly useful for manufacturers of multilayer packaging, engineering polymers and plastic components , in the context of quality control , product development or failure analysis .

-The analysis is based on direct observation of the exposed surface after a peel test , in order to characterize the texture, roughness, continuity of the layers and the nature of the interfaces .
+The analysis is based on direct observation of the surface exposed after a peel test , in order to characterize the texture, roughness, continuity of layers and the nature of the interfaces .

 • Scanning electron microscopy (SEM)

-Provides high-resolution images to visualize microstructures, tear zones, cracks, and adhesion defects.
-Allows morphological and topographical of the surface at a magnification of several thousand times.
+Provides high-resolution images for visualizing microstructures, delamination zones, cracks, and adhesion defects.
+Enables morphological and topographic surface analysis with magnifications of several thousand times.
 Can be coupled with elemental analysis (EDS) to identify the chemical composition of the observed areas.

 • Optical microscopy and profilometry

-Allows global observation of the peeled surface and measurement of roughness parameters (Ra, Rq, Rz) .
-Gives indications on the continuity or heterogeneity of the film, as well as on the presence of material transfer zones.
+Allows for global observation of the peeled surface and measurement of roughness parameters (Ra, Rq, Rz) .
+Provides information on the continuity or heterogeneity of the film, as well as on the presence of material transfer zones.

 • Peel test (ASTM D903, ISO 8510) to quantify adhesion strength,